UKHO/tfmodule-azure-vnet-with-nsg/README.md

 subnets are created using an array expecting a `name` and a `number`, number should increment from 0.

-It is also worth noting, the addition of newbits to the base address should not exceed 29.
-Azure has the habit of absorbing 5 ip addresses per subnet. so the smallest you could go it a range of 8 ips (29).
+It is also worth noting, the addition of newbits to the base address should not exceed /29.
+Azure has the habit of absorbing 5 ip addresses per subnet. so the smallest you could go it a range of 8 ips (/29). with a newbits of 4, this would imply a minimum base of /25 is needed.

 ```
 [{